 As this is an interactive workshop, registrants will need a computer (laptop/tablet) with dial-in information available if sound becomes an issue.
 Webcams are encouraged, but not required, as part of the interaction.

-Associate Director of Operations and Research Training, Office of Sponsored Programs Emory University
+Interim Director of Research Training, Office of Research Administration Emory University

 Pre-Award Administrator III Emory University